nirtamir2/talks/2025-06-25/src/slides.md

 After we download the models we can use the gltfjsx tool converts GLTF files into React components automatically.
 It parses the model and generates code with all the meshes, materials, and hierarchies.
 We can copy the code and create react components for out models.
+It assumes that we will serve the gltf file in our public directory in scene.gltf but we can see the meshes and even edit their attributes.
 -->

 ---